-Non-coms of the second battalion, coming from the battlefield lastweek, wiped the mud from their faces, scrubbed their shoes, straightened out their creased khaki and went into a nearby town where they held their first unit dance on the continent, the beginning of a series of such dances to keep fighting men entertained that music is an international language as the couples kept in step to the rhythn of Sgt.
-Eddie Lothrup and his band of Riflemen.
+Non-coms of the second battalion, coming from the battlefield lastweek, wiped the mud from their faces, scrubbed their shoes, straightened out their creased khaki and went into a nearby town where they held their first unit dance on the continent, the beginning of a series of such dances to keep fighting men entertained at every opportunity.
+Close to 100 girls accepted invitations to be dancing part-ners' for the doughboys.
+And though most of the men don't understand French or Luxemburgois, they proved again that music is an international that music is an international language as the couples kept in step to the rhythn of Sgt.
+Eddie Lóthrup and his band of Riflemen.
+Said one of the girls in well-spoken English, "These Ame-ricans are wonderful ... won-derful dancers, wonderful tal-kers and wonderful fighters."